 Restate your reporting duties and refer the individual to resources.
 This website and its documents within can assist you in reviewing those options.

 For Example: “Thank you again for sharing your story with me.
 I know that was difficult.
 I care about your well-being and would like to provide you with the best resources I know to support you.
-I am responsible to report this information to the Title IX Coordinator, who is our Dean of Students, Dr. Wendy Neifeld Wheeler.
+I am responsible to report this information to the Title IX Coordinator.
 She will contact you to offer support and guidance and is well versed in what options you have for support and reporting the incident, should you choose to.”